zhttp

 });

-zhttp does not currently support this types of forms (see issue #8).
+zhttp does not currently support these types of forms (see issue #8).
 However I suggest you try using the form go package which supports this type of parsing.
 You can integrate the library with zhttp by overriding the zhttp.Config.Parsers.Form

 function.

-WARNING: This is depends on
+WARNING: This depends on

 DataProviders